conor19w/Binance-Futures-Trading-Bot/README.md

 * Whitelist your IP address to further secure your account, and so that your API keys don't expire after 1 month.
 * Fill in your api keys into api_secret and api_key in [API_keys.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/API_keys.py).
 ---
+### Run strategies live in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
+---
+__Run strategies at your own risk I am not responsible for your trading decisions, futures are risky and proper risk management should be adhered to at all times, always have a stoploss__
+---
+__There is no default strategy Currently, but one can be implemented in the data_set.py file in the make_Decision() function__
+* In __Bot.py__ on __line 341__ are the settings.
+* Choose the Interval you want to trade and the buffer of candlesticks your strategy will need.
+* leverage and order_size should be changed acording to your preference
+* symbol[] is a list of the symbols you wish to trade, the default is all the coins on the exchange currently.
+* Trailing stop: set __use_trailing_stop__ to __1__ and change __trailing_stop_percent__ to suit your strategy to use the trailing stop (Min val .001 i.e .1%, Max 5 i.e 5%).
+The trailing stop will be placed when the takeprofitval margin of increase/decrease is reached from your strategy.
+__Strategies are implemented in Data_Set.py as a function named Make_decision() in the Data_set class__
+* Make_decision() must return Trade_Direction,stoplossval,takeprofitval for the strategy to work properly
+* You might draw inspiration for a strategy from one In __TradingStrats.py__
+---
 ### YouTube Channels with Strategy Ideas:
 [__Trade Pro__](https://www.youtube.com/channel/UCrXjzUN6EtlyhaaAerbPfkQ) | [__Strategy Testing__](https://www.youtube.com/c/TradingStrategyTesting) | [__Trading Journal__](https://www.youtube.com/c/TradingJournal1) | [__Critical Trading__](https://www.youtube.com/c/CriticalTrading) | [__The Moving Average__](https://www.youtube.com/channel/UCYFQzaZyTUzY-Tiytyv3HhA)
 ---